KastnerRG/Read_the_docs/docs/project6.rst

   - Source code (*.cpp, *.hpp) and reports (screenshots).

-**Report:** For project 6, you must submit a report that answers the questions on this page.
+**Report:** For this project, you must submit a report that answers the questions on this page.
 You may add figures, diagrams, tables, or charts to describe your architectures with a sufficient explanation of how they were achieved and what they demonstrate.

 6) Grading Rubric
 -----------------